dmbarbour/wikilon/docs/AboutAO.md

 AO favors a far more simple and robust technique: a dictionary contains all dependencies, all words defined.
 DVCS-based forks and merges are readily applied: developers can fork public dictionaries, update as needed, validate changes, and cherry-pick functions or updates to push back upstream atomically.
 Instead of packaged libraries, every dictionary is a wholistic ecosystem.

 *Aside:* An interesting possibility is genetic programming.
 Words serve as genes, definitions as alleles.
 Fitness can be based on typechecking, unit tests, and score annotations within each dictionary.
 Take a population of dictionaries and use word-level random merges (and rare mutations) to model sexual recombination.
 This would be expensive, but reasonably straightforward.

+### Leveraging Undefined Words

+A dictionary in a transitory state of development will frequently have a few undefined words.
+These can serve a useful role in the development context: a development environment can recognize undefined words as 'holes'.
+The type for a hole may be inferred from usage.
+A good developoment environment should help developers find implementations of this type.
+The number of undefined words should generally be limited based on the amount of active development, and only certain approaches to development will use them (e.g. top-down).

 ### Regarding Large Definitions